DallanQ/lotr_journeys_in_middle_earth/QA.md

 If you got 4 successes you would do one hit for 7 hits and Stun.
 Armor only applies once per attack.
 The same goes for any Strike keywords you use on the attack, they increase it and don't separately plink off the armor.

 ----
-Reference.md page 9
+page 9 of Reference

 If the test produces at least two success (a sunburst symbol) icons, the hero passes the test and can apply four hits and stun to one nearby enemy group of their choice.
 Then, they discard the barrels token.

 If the test produces fewer than two success (a sunburst symbol) icons, the hero fails the test and nothing happens.

 ----
-Reference.md page 7
+page 7 of Reference

 5.1 Some abilities, such as "Strike X," explicitly state to "add" hits or modifiers.
 These abilities alter an attack that is in progress.

 ----
-Reference.md page 8
+page 8 of Reference

 Hits reduce an enemy’s armor or sorcery before they are able to reduce an enemy’s health.